 Myrtle Beach Parks

 Of course- you cannot forget the beach!
 The beach is the main draw of the area and Myrtle Beach boasts miles of pristine coastline.
 Holiday Inn Pavilion enjoys a convenient oceanfront location, so you won’t have to go very far to get your toes in the sand.
-Enjoy basking in the sun, wrestling with waves, building sand castles, collecting shells, and playing beach games like bocce ball or corn hole.
 The possibilities are endless!
-And the best part it – it’s totally free!
+And the best part is – it’s totally free!
+Enjoy basking in the sun, wrestling with waves, building sandcastles, collecting shells, and playing beach games like bocce ball or corn hole.